Ph.D. (Art History), Brown University, 1987

 Professor Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the nineteenth and twentieth centuries.
 Her primary research interests are: Romanesque and Gothic art; medieval sculpture; the historiography of cultural-historical thought; histories of museums, archives, and art collecting; and medievalism.

-Professor Brush is currently completing the research for a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), professor of art history at Harvard University and North America’s pioneering scholar of medieval visual culture.
-She has received a multi-year grant from the Social Sciences and Humanities Research Council of Canada to support this project.
-She will spend the spring and summer of 2014 at the Adolph-Goldschmidt-Zentrum zur Erforschung der romanischen Skulptur at the Humboldt University in Berlin, where she will investigate a vital early chapter in the history of German-American relations in the field of art history.
-Her research will focus on analysis of the objects of study, investigative methods, and professional bonds that linked Porter to Germany’s most influential scholar of medieval art during the early decades of the twentieth century, Adolph Goldschmidt (1863-1944) of the University of Berlin.
+Professor Brush is currently preparing a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), professor of art history at Harvard University and North America’s pioneering scholar of medieval visual culture.
+She was awarded a multi-year grant from the Social Sciences and Humanities Research Council of Canada to support her work.
+In conjunction with this project she spent the summer of 2014 at the Adolph-Goldschmidt-Zentrum zur Erforschung der romanischen Skulptur at the Humboldt University in Berlin.
+Her research focused on analysis of the objects of study, investigative methods, and professional bonds that linked Porter to Germany’s most influential scholar of medieval art during the early decades of the twentieth century, Adolph Goldschmidt (1863-1944) of the University of Berlin.
+Publication of the results is underway.

 Research Fellowship from the Alexander von Humboldt-Stiftung, Federal Republic of Germany, 2014 (Institut für Kunst- und Bildgeschichte, Humboldt-Universität zu Berlin)